 Which systems can be assessed?
 The measures have been developed for non-cage systems only - organic, free-range and barn.

 How long does it take?
 The assessment takes around 10 to 15 minutes per farm for the sample sizes suggested so can easily be fitted into a normal flock inspection.

 How many birds are assessed?
 Some measures require an examination of the flock.
 For other measures a small sample of 50 birds needs to be assessed.
 However assessing a larger number of birds will increase the confidence of the sample and be more representative of the whole flock.

 Who can carry out an assessment?
 Anyone with relevant livestock experience can use the protocol.
 Training is required to ensure reliable and accurate results.
 Training is available through AssureWel, to find out more contact us.

 How to improve performance:

-- New!
-Use our AssureWel Benchmarking Tool to compare your feather loss against the rest of the non-caged industry*.
+- Use our AssureWel Benchmarking Tool to compare your feather loss against the rest of the non-caged industry*.

 - Use the measures to monitor changes.

 - Read our welfare guides on good practice and improving performance on particular outcome measures.